-Bestselling author Bryan Stevenson spoke about social justice at MATC event
+Bestselling author Bryan Stevenson speaks about social justice at MATC event

 “There is a different metric when you are trying to change the world.
 Your income is not a measure of your commitment to justice.
 You ability is not measured by how many people know your name, or how many people applaud you,” said author Bryan Stevenson to a capacity audience in the Cooley Auditorium of the Milwaukee Area Technical College’s downtown campus.